 The Executive Board will be responsible for setting Committee chairpersons.

 of office will run from June 15 to June

 ARTICLE 4.1(a) – EXECUTIVE DIRECTOR - It shall be the duty of the Executive Director to be an advisor to the Executive Board, to ensure that the Board is fulfilling its duties as described in the Club Bylaws, and to continue to advance the goals and objectives of the Club.
 The Executive Director will approve all expenditures by the President, for travel or meeting costs, and will report to the Executive Board at board meetings these expenses.

 ARTICLE 4.1(b) PRESIDENT

-The President will coordinate preparation and distribution of the association’s proposed budget for each fiscal year with the Executive Director and Treasurer, and will present the proposed budget before the Executive Board for final confirmation and vote.
-The President will approve all association expenditures, and will request approval from the Executive Board for expenditures over $2,500.
+The President will coordinate preparation and distribution of the association’s proposed budget for each fiscal year with the Executive Director and will present the proposed budget before the Executive Board for final confirmation and vote.
+The President will approve all association will request approval from the Executive Board for expenditures over $2,500.
 Each year the president along with the treasurer and Executive Director will maintain Club status as a nonprofit organization under the laws of the United States and the State of Oregon, as well as maintain its tax-exempt status under the Internal Revenue Code.

-Each year, one Regional Vice President will be designated by the Executive Board to perform the duties of the President in the absence of the President.
+Each year, one Vice President will be designated by the Executive Board to perform the duties of the President in the absence of the President.
 The 1st Vice President will perform any other duties as designated by the President and the Bylaws of this Club.